ebai101/barback/README.md

 After everything loads you'll see a list of any files in the given folder that have one or many of the issues listed above.
 You can browse through the files, open them in various applications, preview them, rename, and repair them.

 A lot of the functionality is keyboard-based, due to the nature of the Textual framework.
 There's decent mouse support but it's usually easier to learn the keybinds.

 ### Browsing

 - h j k l (or arrow keys) to navigate
 - / (slash) to enter search mode.
 Type in any search term to filter the list by, press enter to continue browsing, press esc to clear the search
+- \` (backtick) to toggle the filetree.
+Select any directory in the file tree to show only the files in that directory in the list
 - Ctrl-Q to quit
 - Click any column to sort by that column
 - For more guidance, press Ctrl-\ and open the Keys menu to read all available keybinds